-In 1964, after working for the Chicago Sun-Times, American Airlines and ABC News, David Prowitt became an Executive Producer at WNET.
-Mr. Prowitt developed NET's first science series, SPECTRUM, serving as producer, writer and correspondent.
-In 1971, Mr. Prowitt moved to Washington, D.C. where he became a news correspondent and eventually WNET-TV Program Division Washington Bureau Chief.
-Prowitt's other endeavors at WNET included developing This Week with Bill Moyers, and Bill Moyers Journal.
-He managed the Science Program Group at WNET producing shows such as The Killers, and The Thin Edge.
-The collection documents David Prowitt's work for WNET's Science Group and for Science Program Group, Inc.
+David Sherburne Prowitt (1938-2008) became an executive producer at WNET in 1964 after working for the Chicago Sun-Times, American Airlines, and ABC News.
+He developed National Educational Television's first science series, Spectrum, serving as producer, writer, and correspondent.
+Prowitt moved to Washington, D.C. in 1971, where he became a news correspondent and eventually WNET Program Division Washington Bureau Chief.
+His other endeavors at WNET included developing This Week with Bill Moyers, and Bill Moyers Journal.
+He managed the Science Program Group at WNET, producing shows such as The Killers (on disease), and The Thin Edge (on mental health).
+The collection documents Prowitt's work for WNET's Science Group and Science Program Group, Inc.

 This collection is open to the public and must be used in the Special Collections reading room.
 Researchers must register and agree to copyright and privacy laws before using this collection.

 Photocopies or digital surrogates may be provided in accordance with Special Collections and University Archives duplication policy.

 Copyright resides with the creators of the documents or their heirs unless otherwise specified.
 It is the researcher's responsibility to secure permission to publish materials from the appropriate copyright holder.